killbill/killbill-bitpay-plugin/README.md

 Notes:
 * Make sure to replace *ACCOUNT_ID* with the id of the Kill Bill account
-* `skip_gw=true` is specified because BitPay doesn't require any information to trigger payments
+* `skip_gw=true` is required because BitPay doesn't store any information to trigger payments

 To generate a BitPay invoice: